peteroupc/html3dutil/tutorials/glmath.md

 Rotation changes an object's orientation.

-To create a rotation matrix, use [GLMath.mat4rotated()]{@link glmath.GLMath.mat4rotated}, and specify the angle (in degrees) to rotate, and the axis of rotation (three parameters for the X, Y, and Z components).
-For example, specifying (45, 1, 0, 0) means a 45-degree rotation around the X-axis, and (80, 0, 0, 1) means a 45-degree rotation around the Z-axis.
+To create a rotation matrix, use [GLMath.mat4rotated()]{@link glmath.GLMath.mat4rotated}, and specify the angle (in degrees) to rotate, and the axis of rotation (a line that contains the origin and a 3D point given as three parameters).
+For example, specifying (45, 1, 0, 0) means a 45-degree rotation around the X-axis, and (80, 0, 2, 3) means a 45-degree rotation around the axis that contains the origin (0, 0, 0) and the point (0, 2, 3).

 To multiply an existing matrix by a rotation, use [GLMath.mat4rotate()]{@link glmath.GLMath.mat4rotate}.
 This will put the rotation